A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 - accuracy.json # track results produced by train.py as metadata

-Excerpt from a DVC configuration file describing how to process data in two pipeline stages.
+An excerpt from a DVC configuration file describing how to process data in two pipeline stages.
 The first stage executes a notebook to read raw data and produce feature vectors for training, and the second stage reads those feature vectors and other inputs to produce a model and report accuracy results with a Python script.

 Automated transparent tracking in integrated platforms.
 Whereas tools like DVC require developers to write and configure their pipeline code in a specific format, some platforms can track provenance information entirely automatically for all code executed on that platform.
 This works particularly for cloud-hosted integrated machine-learning platforms where data and code are all stored and executed on the same platform, such as AWS Sagemaker and Keboola.
-For example, Google internally runs all their machine-learning jobs on their own systems that produce extensive logs about executed processes and file access – an automated tool called Goods can recover detailed provenance information just from those logs that are produced anyway.
-This process is entirely transparent to developers, who do not have to follow any specific structures or conventions as long as all data and code stay within the same platform – but it requires buying into a uniform platform for all data and machine-learning workflows.
+For example, Google internally runs all their machine-learning jobs on their own systems that produce extensive logs about executed processes and file access—an automated tool called Goods can recover detailed provenance information just from those logs that are produced anyway.
+This process is entirely transparent to developers, who do not have to follow any specific structures or conventions as long as all data and code stay within the same platform—but it requires buying into a uniform platform for all data and machine-learning workflows.

 Provenance Beyond the Pipeline